rswann27/MEEN6250_Project/README.md

 To change the desired country (it's currently set to 'Brazil') change the variable 'desiredCountry' on line 6 to the desired country.
 To toggle the desired url from World-o-Meter to NYTime, uncomment line 135 and comment out line 136.

+'Country_Groups.py' contains a dictionary of country groups to use in data visualization.
+Current groups include geographic regions, economic and political unions, and others.
+The dictionary can be readily modified by adding a "key" as the name of the desired region and a [list] containing the names of the countries in the group.
+Country names added to lists must match those scraped by 'ScrapeWebsite.py' to use in data sets.
+For example, 'Democratic Republic of the Congo' is saved as 'DRC' and 'United Kingdom' is saved as 'UK'.

 See documentation for Beautiful Soup installation: https://www.crummy.com/software/BeautifulSoup/bs4/doc/